our_space_our_place_logo

 Cheryl Cumings-Founder/Board President/Acting Director

-Cheryl is a member of the
+She is also a member of the

 • Association of Mass.
 Educators of Visually Impaired Students